matomo-org/developer-documentation/docs/4.x/archiving.md

 ## Archive Invalidation

-When an archive is known to no longer be valid, it is marked as invalid.
+When an archive is known to no longer have correct data, it is marked as invalid.
 This is done in the following situations:

 * automatically by Matomo when a new visit is recorded in the past
 * sometimes by plugins when they want to re-process an archive